lyskai/rd/docs/CL2DFlex.md

 The structure [CL2DFlex_Config_t](../include/ridehal/component/CL2DFlex.hpp#L35) contains all the required configurable parameters for a CL2DFlex pipeline.
 It contains:
 - inputWidth, input image width.
 - inputHeight, input image height.
 - inputFormat, [RideHal_ImageFormat_e](../include/ridehal/common/Types.hpp#L112) type parameter.
-The supported input image format is NV12 for now, so it could noly be RIDEHAL_IMAGE_FORMAT_NV12.
+The supported input image format is NV12 and UYVY for now, so it could be RIDEHAL_IMAGE_FORMAT_NV12 or RIDEHAL_IMAGE_FORMAT_UYVY.
 - outputFormat, [RideHal_ImageFormat_e](../include/ridehal/common/Types.hpp#L112) type parameter.
-The supported output image format is RGB for now, so it could noly be RIDEHAL_IMAGE_FORMAT_RGB888.
+The supported output image format is RGB and NV12 for now, so it could be RIDEHAL_IMAGE_FORMAT_RGB888 or RIDEHAL_IMAGE_FORMAT_NV12.

 # 2. RideHal CL2DFlex APIs
 ## 2.1 The details of CL2DFlex::Init